Certainty-Equivalence Model Predictive Control: Stability, Performance, and Beyond: Conclusions and future work

 \section{Conclusions and future work}

-This paper has studied certainty-equivalence MPC for uncertain nonlinear systems with input constraints, focusing on how the model mismatch and the prediction horizon jointly affect the stability and infinite-horizon performance.
-A sufficient stability condition and theoretical suboptimality bounds have been derived, providing insights into the role of the prediction horizon and the model mismatch level.
-A key contribution is the perturbation analysis of the MPC value function, which does not rely on the usual assumption of Lipschitz continuous costs, making the results suitable for more general cost functions and beneficial for other topics in MPC, e.g., value function approximation, online model adaptation, and performance-driven MPC design.
-The general results are further specified for linear quadratic control, serving as the first competitive-ratio performance bound for predictive control of uncertain linear systems with constraints.
-Overall, the results in this work provide fundamental design guidelines for CE-MPC, providing criteria from which ranges for suitable prediction horizons and parametric mismatch levels can be computed for guaranteed stability and performance.
+This paper has studied certainty-equivalence MPC for nonlinear systems with multiplicative parametric uncertainty and input constraints, focusing on the joint effect of model mismatch and the prediction horizon on the stability and infinite-horizon performance.
+Stability condition and suboptimality bounds have been derived.
+A key contribution is a perturbation analysis of the MPC value function that does not use Lipschitz cost, making the results suitable for the popular quadratic costs.
+The general results are further specified for linear quadratic control, serving as the first competitive-ratio performance bound for predictive control of uncertain linear systems with input constraints.

-Future working directions include refining the perturbation analysis of the MPC value function to obtain tighter bounds, extending the analysis of CE-MPC to the formulation with a model-based or learning-based terminal cost, and combining CE-MPC with online model learning with its corresponding stability and suboptimality analysis.
+Future research directions include obtaining less conservative perturbation bounds, extensions to economic MPC and/or systems with additive disturbances and state constraints, investigating vector sensitivity when varying the direction of the unknown parameter under a fixed mismatch level, and deriving horizon-dependent performance lower bound for CE-MPC.